Davina Ingrams, 18th Baroness Darcy de Knayth: Career

 She and her husband were involved in a serious accident in 1964, returning from a dance, when their car hit a tree.
 Her husband was killed outright, and she was paralysed from the neck down.
 She was treated at Stoke Mandeville Hospital, and later recovered some movement in her upper body.
 She became a wheelchair user and took up table tennis and archery.
 She won a gold medal in swimming at the 1968 Summer Paralympics in Israel, and a bronze for table tennis at the 1972 Games in West Germany.

 She was one of the first 16 hereditary peeresses admitted to the House of Lords in 1963, and spoke frequently on disability matters after taking up her seat in 1969.
-She was made a dame (DBE) for her services to disabled people in 1996.
+She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 1996 New Year Honours for political and public service.

 After the House of Lords Act 1999 removed most of the hereditary peers from the House of Lords, she was selected as one of the select representative peers, coming top of the ballot of crossbench peers.